astrek98/gift-thinker/README.md

 ## About

-This project is built using NextJS.
+This project was built with NextJS.

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.